 Many programs similar to Intuitive Eating believe the same thing, i.e., that deprivation is the root cause.

-“Sugar – This is really the cardinal Bright Line.
-Without it, none of the others are effective, because you have to take sugar out of the equation to allow the brain—and therefore the body—to heal.
-To be clear, by sugar I mean all ADDED sugar.
-Any food containing any of these ingredients has to be eliminated because all refined forms of fructose and glucose hit our insulin system harder than our bodies were designed to withstand.
-Elevated baseline insulin levels then block leptin, leading to insatiable hunger and sedentary behavior.
-And the sugar pounds our dopamine receptors, leading to down regulation and overpowering cravings.”
+“Sugar – This is the cardinal Bright Line.
+Without it, none of the others are effective because you have to take sugar out of the equation to allow the brain—and,, therefore,, the body—to heal.
+To be clear, by sugar, I mean all ADDED sugar.
+Any food containing these ingredients must be eliminated because all refined forms of fructose and glucose hit our insulin system harder than our bodies were designed to withstand.
+Elevated baseline insulin levels block leptin, leading to insatiable hunger and sedentary behavior.
+And the sugar pounds our dopamine receptors, leading to downregulation and overpowering cravings.”

-Likewise, many similar programs like Overeaters Anonymous 90 believe the same thing, i.e., that processed foods and genetic susceptibility are the root cause.
+Likewise, many similar programs, like Overeaters Anonymous 90, believe the same thing: that processed foods and genetic susceptibility are the root causes.

-So we have thesis and antithesis.
-See how these different responses are the opposite, that is, one is thesis and then antithesis (and vice versa): Unconditional Eating = Opposite of Abstinence; Abstinence = Opposite of Unconditional Eating.
+So, we have a thesis and antithesis.
+See how: oneness are the opposite, that is, one is a thesis and then antithesis (and vice versa): Unconditional Eating is the opposite of Abstinence; abstinence is the opposite of Unconditional Eating.

-Now we can proceed to see the “synthesis” – how these approaches have more in common than you may think!
+Now we can proceed to the “synthesis”—how these approaches have more in common than you may think!

 What Intuitive Eating and Overeaters Anonymous/Bright Line Approaches Have In Common

-Despite different advocates believing in different causes of the Binge-Restrict Cycle (deprivation versus chemical addiction and genetics) and recommending different solutions, we can still see incredible similarities between these two approaches, especially in regards to the “basics of eating food” and having regular meals.
+Despite different advocates believing in other causes of the Binge-Restrict Cycle (deprivation versus chemical addiction and genetics) and recommending different solutions, we can still see incredible similarities between these approaches, especially regarding the “basics of eating food” and having regular meals.

-Whether you tend towards one or the other approach, understanding the commonalities between the Intuitive Eating and the Overeaters Anonymous/Bright Line approaches can give you confidence that no matter what path you’re pursuing, everyone is in agreement with some fundamental principles.
+Whether you tend towards one or the other approach, understanding the commonalities between the Intuitive Eating and the Overeaters Anonymous/Bright Line approaches can give you confidence that no matter what path you’re pursuing, everyone agrees with some fundamental principles.

-In this section, I’m going to share snippets from the Intuitive Eating book and compare them with snippets from the Bright Line book.
+In this section, I will share snippets from the Intuitive Eating book and compare them with those from the Bright Line book.

-I’m certain that with all these different approaches, you’ll actually find much in common, especially in regards to eating regular meals!
+I’m confident that you’ll find much in common with all these different approaches, especially regarding eating regular meals!

-This can be a big relief, because for many people the idea of having to choose between two plans of ‘how to eat correctly’ can induce a panic attack!
+This can be a significant relief because, for many people, choosing between two plans for ‘how to eat correctly’ can induce a panic attack!

-Now you have a set of meal principles that are near-universal.
-Because if these extreme, opposite approaches both recommend these principles, then you know you stand on solid, rational, scientific ground.
+Now, you have a set of near-universal meal principles.
+Because if these extreme, opposite approaches both recommend these principles, you know you stand on solid, rational, scientific ground.

-Instead, with great delight, I share with you the powerful principles these plans both have in common!
+Instead, with great delight, I share with you the powerful principles these plans have in common!

-After reading these snippets and determining what principles they have in common, then in the next section we’ll introduce the synthesis – Universal Basic Meal Plan – and following that we’ll share basic tips and resources to create your own meal plan.
+After reading these snippets and determining what principles they share, we’ll introduce the synthesis—the Universal Basic Meal Plan—in the next section.
+We’ll share essential tips and resources for creating your meal plan.

 Let’s dive in!